gustafn/oacs-modernizer/README.md

   - List the differences
        ``tclsh reduce-deprecated.tcl -diff 1``

-  - Undo tue changes of a run
+  - Undo the changes of a run
        ``tclsh reduce-deprecated.tcl -reset 1 -change 0``

   - Reset the changes and run the script again